What Is a Discovery Call in Sales?

 - Ask more about the company.

-You’ll clearly understand your client’s goals and values by getting them to elaborate more about what they do.
+You’ll clearly understand your client’s goals and values by having them elaborate on what they do.
 It’ll help you get to know both the business and the client, which is essential for establishing a good relationship

 - Know who you’re talking to.

-Understanding someone is easier when you have a one-on-one conversation.
+Understanding someone is easier in a one-on-one conversation.
 Ask about the client’s position in the company and what they do.
-While you can always do your research, you can unlock more details when you lead the discussion.
+While you can always do your research, you can uncover more details by leading the discussion.

 - Ask about the problems encountered by the company.